JeremyDForsythe/icecream-tutorials/Tutorial0_InstallingQGIS/Tutorial0_InstallingQGIS.md

 1. Recognize geospatial data as information connected to a location.
 2. Install the geographic information system software QGIS.
-3. Consider Maps To Communicate Effectively
+3. Consider the elements of effective maps.

 ---
 <p align="center">